Tayo Fatunla: Early life

-Fatunla was born (1961) in Wimbledon, England in 1961 but was raised and educated in Nigeria.
+Fatunla was born in Wimbledon, England, in 1961 to Emmanuel Olushola Fatunla, a retired electrical engineer and distribution manager, and Marcelina Fatunla, a retired nurse and great-granddaughter of George S.A.
+Da Costa, a renowned Nigerian photographer and artist from the late 19th and early 20th centuries.
+He was raised and educated in Nigeria and the United States.
 His formative years were spent in Lagos, where he attended Surulere Baptist School and later Lagos Baptist Academy.
 It was during this time that he developed an interest in drawing cartoons.
-He credits his mother, who worked at Lagos University Teaching Hospital, with introducing him to British and American comics (such as Buster, Battle, and Marvel titles) which fueled his passion for drawing.
+He credits his mother, who worked at Lagos University Teaching Hospital, with introducing him to British and American comics (such as Buster, Battle, and Marvel titles), which fuelled his passion for drawing.

 As a teenager in Lagos, Fatunla began publishing his cartoons locally.
 His very first cartoon appeared in Apollo, a Nigerian children's magazine, when he was 17 years old.
 He soon drew cartoons and caricatures for major Nigerian newspapers and magazines.
 For example, he worked for Punch newspaper (including the popular "Omoba" comic column), as well as other titles like Concord, The Guardian, and Daily Times.
 These early years in Nigeria established his reputation as a cartoonist and set the stage for his later career.